frasolution/siemt3-documents/threats/ssh_extended/4-not_existing_user.md

     - ip => admins may need to collect infos on attackers

 ## threshold
-    - yellow = each event
+    - green = each event
-    - red = 1 per minute => typos are rare and ssh clients are common
+    - yellow = 1 per minute => typos are rare and ssh clients are common